-Paragraph 3.3.2.13 of the 2016/17 Code requires changes in accounting policy to be applied retrospectively unless alternative transitional arrangements are specified in the Code.
+Paragraph 3.3.2.13 of the 2017/18 Code requires changes in accounting policy to be applied retrospectively unless alternative transitional arrangements are specified in the Code.
 Paragraph 3.3.4.3 requires an authority to disclose information relating to the impact of an accounting change that will be required by a new standard that has been issued but not yet adopted by the Code for the relevant financial year.

-The standards introduced in the 2017/2018 Code that are relevant to the requirements of paragraph 3.3.4.3 are:
+The standards that may be relevant for additional disclosures that will be required in the 2017/2018 and 2018/19 financial statements in respect of accounting changes that are introduced in the 2018/19 Code (ie that are relevant to the requirements of paragraph 3.3.4.3) are: